msudawg07/Calculator/README.md

 # Calculator
-Calculator build with HTML, CSS and JavaScript
+Calculator built with HTML, CSS and JavaScript